Canadian Museum of Nature: Design

 The 203492 sqft Tudor-Gothic Revival-style building was designed by David Ewart, the Chief Architect of the Department of Public Works.
-Tudor-Gothic detailing may be found throughout the building; including its original entrance that includes a triple arch with neo-gothic tracery, pointed arch windows, decorative buttresses, and crenellations and corner turret.
+Tudor-Gothic detailing may be found throughout the building; including its original entrance that consists of a triple arch with neo-gothic tracery, pointed arch windows, decorative buttresses, and crenellations and corner turret.
 Many of the carvings found on the building depict Canadian flora and fauna.
 In addition to its Tudor-Gothic detailing, the design and orientation of the building also draw upon Beaux-Arts architectural principles.

 The interior is also embellished with carved wood and bronze balustrades, mosaic floors, marble and plaster detailing and decorative works, and stained glass windows.
 The interior spaces are centred around a formal hall from which all the museum's other spaces are accessible.

 The building initially included a central tower at its entrance.
-However the original tower caused the building to "sink" as the original design did not account for the Leda clay the structure was built on; resulting in the original tower's removal several years after the building opened.
+However, the original tower caused the building to "sink" as the original design did not account for the Leda clay the structure was built on, resulting in the original tower's removal several years after the building opened.
 A glass and steel tower erected in the place of the former central tower was built between 2004 and 2010.
-The new central tower named the Queens' Lantern was formally opened in May 2010.
+The new central tower, named the Queens' Lantern was formally opened in May 2010.
 The 20 m glass tower houses a butterfly staircase that was installed to improve visitor circulation in the museum.

-The construction of the Queens' Lantern formed a part of a larger rehabilitation project undertaken by the museum between 2004 and 2010; including a 25,000 sqft partially below-grade expansion to the south of the building, which included laboratories, the shipping and receiving area, workshops, and a green roof; the latter feature used as an outdoor public gathering place.
+The construction of the Queens' Lantern formed a part of a larger rehabilitation project undertaken by the museum between 2004 and 2010, including a 25,000 sqft partially below-grade expansion to the south of the building, which included laboratories, the shipping and receiving area, workshops, and a green roof; the latter feature used as an outdoor public gathering place.
 The area surrounding the building's south-side expansion includes green spaces, a greenhouse, and a live animal display area.
 Other renovations included extensive redesigns to the exhibitions, seismic and building code upgrades, mechanical and electrical system upgrades, asbestos removal, and repairing and restoring the masonry on the building.
 Designs for the 2004-2010 renovations, including the Queens' Lantern, was a joint effort between Barry Padolsky Associates Inc., KPMB Architects, and Gagnon Joint Venture Architects; with PCL Construction contracted to renovate and build the expansion.

 Materials used to erect the building include Tyndall stone, steel frames, reinforced concrete, stone exterior cladding, and sandstone.
 Most of the sandstone used in the building was quarried from Nepean, Ontario, Wallace, Nova Scotia, and several communities in Quebec.
 Granite used in the building was quarried from Stanstead, Quebec.